demanuel/NewsUP/README.md

 ## Command line options

--username: credential for authentication on the server.
+-username <username>: credential for authentication on the server.

--password: credential for authentication on the server.
+-password <passwd>: credential for authentication on the server.

--server: server where the files will be uploaded to (SSL supported)
+-server <server>: server where the files will be uploaded to (SSL supported)

--port: port.
+-port <port>: The port where you should connect.
 For non SSL upload use 119, for SSL upload use 563 or 995

--file: the file or folder you want to upload.
+-file <file>: the file or folder you want to upload.
 You can have as many as you want.
 If the you're uploading a folder then it will find the files inside of the folder

--comment: comment.
-Subject will have your comment.
-You can use two.
-The subject created will be something like "[first comment] my file's name [second comment]"
+-comment <comment>: Subject will have your comment.
+You can use two (if you have more, they will be ignored).
+The subject created will be something like "first comment [1/1] "my file's name" yenc (1/100) [second comment]"

--uploader: the email of the one who is uploading, so it can be later emailed for whoever sees the post.
+-uploader <uploader id>: the email of the one who is uploading, so it can be later emailed for whoever sees the post.
 Usually this value is a bogus one.

--newsgroup: newsgroups.
+-newsgroup <groups>: newsgroups.
 You can have as many as you want.
 This will crosspost the file.

--nzb: name of the NZB file.
+-nzb <name>: name of the NZB file.

--groups: alias for newsgroups option
+-groups <groups>: alias for newsgroups option

--connections: number of connections (or threads) for uploading the files (default: 2).
+-connections <connections>: number of connections (or threads) for uploading the files (default: 2).
 Tip: you can use this to throttle your bandwidth usage :-P

 -metadata: metadata for the nzb.
 You can put every text you want!
 Example:
 ```bash